oskariorg/oskari-server/docs/EnablingMyPlacesWithPostgis.md

  mvn -f servlet-map-pom.xml clean install -Doskari.dropdb=true -Doskari.setup=postgres-myplaces

 After opening  http://localhost:2373/?viewId=4 in your browser my_places and categories tables should be added to your database.

+6)
+You can  set feature namespace and ajax url according to your environment.
+Example configuration can be found in content-resources/json/views/postgres-myplaces-view.json. wmsUrl should be normal ajax url (default is /?) + action_route=MyPlacesTile&myCat=